zenny/lightjail/README.md

 3. make sure `ljspawn` is `setuid` (the makefile does it)
 4. run it!

+There is a problem though -- building something as root makes it impossible to mount as non-root... so you can't build something `from` the container you built as non-root.

 ## The directory structure

 There is a root directory for all lightjail related things.